toanjo/toanjo.dev/src/assets/posts/first/first.md

 description: "I launched a new website and blog today.
 Check out how I built it and what my plans are for it."
 ---

-I just launched a new website and blog!
+Welcome to my newly launched personal website and blog!

 ![Sea](./sea.jpg)

 ## TODO

 1. Figure out blog post order
-2. Review all codes
+2. Review all code
 3. Refactor / Optimize CSS
-4. Review mobile / add media queries
-5. Consider adding animations
-6. Add favicon
+4. DEPLOY!